 Employees can make or break the customer experience

 According to a recent Gallup Poll, 68% of workers are disengaged.
 The effects of disengagement can be felt all across an organization, from poor customer satisfaction to increased difficulty attracting and retaining top talent.
 One study by ADP was even able to attach a dollar amount to the problem — $2,246 per disengaged employee.
 Gallup took it one step further and estimates the problem costs U.S. business between $450-$550 billion a year.

-Ultimately, employees have the power to make or break the customer experience.
+Ultimately, employees' client management skills have the power to make or break the customer experience.
 Those that interact directly with clients and customers become the face of your brand.
 But it’s not just front-line employees that can hurt the customer experience — it’s anyone involved in building your products or designing your brand experiences.
+What is good client management, if not having genuine enthusiasm for your own work?
 When employees are not engaged enough to get full clarity or feedback on their work, they produce off-brand creative and marketing experiences that further chip away at your brand.
 Even a single bad interaction can prove costly.
 Studies show it takes 12 positive experiences to make up for 1 negative one.
 Negative brand experiences are also shared twice as much as positive ones.